srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ## In This Lab

-In this lab, you will setup a Group Enrollment within Device Provisioning Service (DPS) using a CA x.509 certificate.
-You will also configure a simulated IoT Device that will authenticate with DPS using a Device Certificate signed by the CA Certificate.
-The IoT Device will also be configured to handle changes to the Device Twin Desired Property state as configured initially through DPS, and modified via Azure IoT Hub.
-Finally, you will retire the IoT Device and the Group Enrollment with DPS.
+In this lab, you will setup a _group enrollment_ within Device Provisioning Service (DPS) using a CA x.509 certificate.
+You will also configure a simulated IoT device that will authenticate with DPS using a device certificate signed by the CA Certificate.
+The IoT device will also be configured to handle changes to the device twin's desired properties as configured initially through DPS, and then modified via Azure IoT Hub.
+Finally, you will retire the IoT device and the group enrollment with DPS.

 This lab includes:

 * Verify Lab Prerequisites
 * Generate and Configure x.509 CA Certificates using OpenSSL
 * Create Group Enrollment in DPS
-* Configure Simulated Device with x.509 Certificate
+* Configure simulated device with x.509 Certificate
-* Handle Device Twin Desired Property Changes
+* Handle device twin desired property Changes
-* Automatic Enrollment of Simulated Device
+* Automatic Enrollment of simulated device
-* Retire Group Enrollment of Simulated Device
+* Retire Group Enrollment of simulated device

 ## Exercise 1: Verify Lab Prerequisites